ananaghbar/Minesweeper/README.md

 # Minesweeper
 Build the Minesweeper game using html,sass,js
 To play :
--Select the number of rows,columns, and mines
+1)Select the number of rows,columns, and mines.
--click on the start button
+2)click on the start button.
--right click on a cell to flag it as a suspected mine, do it again to unflag the cell
+3)right click on a cell to flag it as a suspected mine, do it again to unflag the cell.